 Term life insurance is considered to be the most basic of coverage.
 This is because it provides a death benefit only with no other “bells and whistles” included on the policy.
 Term life insurance remains in force for a certain length of time, or “term.”
 Once that time period has elapsed, the policy will expire and the insured will be required to re-qualify for coverage if he or she wishes to remain insured.
 At that time, the insured will need to qualify at their then-current age and health status.
 This means that the new policy premium is likely to be higher than the previous policy’s cost.

 Because of its “temporary” nature, and its basic coverage attributes, term life insurance typically has much lower premiums than permanent life insurance.
 Therefore, this type of coverage is oftentimes popular with those who are seeking a high amount of death benefit at a low cost.
-It is also a good choice for those who are seeking coverage for a shorter term need such as the duration of a home mortgage balance.
+It is also a good choice for those who are seeking coverage for a shorter term need such as the duration of your mortgage.

 Permanent life insurance offers a death benefit as well as a cash value or savings component within the policy.
-The cash in the cash value component is allowed to grow on a tax-deferred basis, meaning that there are no taxes due on the gain of these funds until the time they are withdrawn.
-This can allow the funds to grow exponentially over time.
+The cash is allowed to grow on a tax-deferred basis, and the interest will increase over time.

 There are many different versions of permanent life insurance.
 These can include the following: